Big Game Rules

 While in the field, you must have all of the following:

-3. A Habitat Management & Access Validation (Applicable for all hunters 18 years of age or older, except 100% disabled resident veterans in conjunction with their free licenses).
+- A Habitat Management & Access Validation (Applicable for all hunters 18 years of age or older, except 100% disabled resident veterans in conjunction with their free licenses, page 10).

-4. A Habitat Stamp if hunting on BLM or Forest Service lands.
+- A Habitat Stamp if hunting on BLM or Forest Service lands (page 10).

 Legal Sporting Arms for Big Game Hunting

-Legal sporting arms for hunting big-game species (page 133) include: centerfire rifle or handgun (see individual species for caliber restrictions); shotgun no smaller than 28 gauge, firing a single slug; bow and arrows; crossbow and bolts; and muzzleloading rifle.
-Sporting arm exceptions are noted in each species section of the Hunting Rules & Info publication.
+Legal sporting arms for hunting big-game species (page 137) are: centerfire rifle or handgun; shotgun no smaller than 28 gauge, firing a single slug; bow and arrows; crossbow and bolts; and muzzleloading rifle.
+Sporting arm exceptions and caliber restrictions are noted in each species section.

-Sights on bows may not magnify targets or project light (lighted pins are acceptable).
+Sights on bows may not project light (lighted pins are acceptable).
 Arrows must have broadheads (fixed or mechanical) with steel cutting edges.
-No drugs may be used on a hunting arrow and arrows cannot be driven by explosives.
+No drugs may be used on a hunting arrow, and arrows cannot be driven by explosives.

-Crossbow use is legal by certified mobility-impaired hunters during any seasons.
-Crossbows can be used during “Any Legal Sporting Arm” hunts and “Muzzleloader” hunts.
-Sights on crossbows may not magnify targets or project light if used by certified mobility-impaired hunter for an archery-only hunt.
+Crossbow use is legal by certified mobility-impaired hunters only during bow seasons.
+Crossbow use is legal by all hunters during “Any Legal Sporting Arm” and “Muzzleloader” hunts.
+Sights on crossbows may not project light.
 Bolts must have broadheads (fixed or mechanical) with steel cutting edges.
 No drugs may be used on bolts.
 Bolts cannot be driven by explosives.

-3. Any kill left unattended in the field, in a vehicle or in camp must be accompanied with a properly recorded license (see above, 1., 2.) or with specific, permanently written licensee information, including the hunters full name, license number and date of the kill.
-It is unlawful to possess any big-game species or turkey in the field, place of storage or residence without a properly recorded license (see above, 1., 2.) or without the required written licensee information.
+- Any big-game or turkey kill left unattended in the field, in a vehicle or in camp must have a properly notched carcass tag and antler/horn tag (if applicable) attached.
+It is unlawful to possess any big-game species or turkey in the field without a properly notched carcass tag.

-5. Every bighorn sheep ram head taken in or imported into New Mexico must have a seal inserted into one horn by NMDGF or another wildlife agency.
-The seal authorizes possession and transport of the head within New Mexico.
-Bighorn sheep heads found, in the field, in New Mexico remain the property of the State (see page 134). (see Hunting Rules & Info page 95).
+Every bighorn sheep ram head taken in or imported into New Mexico must have a seal inserted into one horn by NMDGF or another wildlife agency.
+The seal authorizes possession and transport of the head within New Mexico (see page 95).
+Bighorn sheep heads found in the field in New Mexico remain the property of the State (see page 136).

 Mandatory Harvest Reporting

-Harvest reporting is mandatory for all Barbary sheep, deer, elk, ibex, javelina, oryx, pronghorn ante-lope, turkey and trapper license holders.
-Big-game, turkey and trapper license holders who do not report will be ineligible the following year for all draw hunts, population management authorizations, private-land authorizations and trapper licenses.
+Harvest reporting is mandatory for all Barbary sheep, deer, elk, ibex, javelina, oryx, pronghorn antelope, turkey and trapper license holders.
+Big-game, turkey and trapper license holders who do not report will be ineligible the following year for all draw hunts, population management hunts, private-land licenses and trapper licenses.
 Results can be reported online or by telephone.

 Free Harvest Report Deadlines